mark-nguyen1/soundMemoryGame/README.md

 Mark Nguyen

 Game where users are to replay the button queue sequence according to the system.
-Every round, a new button is added to the queue sequences
+Every round, a new button is added to the queue sequence.
+High score is kept track and displayed on the menu.

 ## Video Walkthrough (GIF)